dariushumphrey/All-That-Glitters-Is-Gold/README.md

-Experience
+ATGIG MVP 0.1.5

+Welcome!

+1.)
+Experience:

-There are two modes available for play:
+There are two modes available for play and two new features available for use:

 	Campaign - A linear 2-mission string involving travel to a level's end.
 Between your start and end goal are enemy encounters of varying densities.
 Clearing the encounters are not required, but engagement is encouraged.

 	Viricide - A small experience that culminates in a boss encounter with a simple damage mechanic.
 Successful Viricide completions rewards Weapons, with more being awarded on higher difficulties.
 One campaign clear is required to unlock Viricide.

+	Inventory - A space that allows you to look over your current Weapons and study their stats and rolled Cheats.
+This page offers more detailed explanations of Cheats rolled, and allows Weapons to be sold at 80% of their worth instead of being destroyed.

+	Requisitions - A space that offers six Weapons at random to be purchased for Lucent.
+This Kiosk changes its selection on every return visit to the Main Menu, and Weapons' rarities begin between Rarity 1 and 3, upgrading to Rarity 4 and 5 when Viricide is completed for the first time.

+2.)
+Your Player-character

 You assume the avatar of a capsule-character.
-This character can move and look in any direction you wish, though the angle of Vertical view is clamped to not be too high or low.
+This character can move and look in any direction you wish.
 This character starts with 500 Health and 550 Shield.
-You cannot take Health damage while your Shield is active, though if it ever depletes, there is a seven- second delay before it begins to regenerate.
-Health cannot regenerate itself.
-You are defeated when your Health reaches zero, and pressing 'F' will reload the level.
+Your shield will take damage before your Health does, though if it ever depletes, there is a seven-second delay before it begins to regenerate.

+	Pressing 'F' will reload the level when you are defeated.
  	You have access to an Inventory with no capacity limit, and holding 'X' on your current item will destroy it.
-For self-defense, press 'F' to commit a melee attack when in range of an enemy.
+  	Press 'F' to commit a melee attack when an 'X' reticle appears on an enemy.
+   	Holding 'G' will prepare a grenade to be thrown, and letting go will throw it.
+	To sprint, hold the 'Shift' key to increase your speed, but know that Weapons are unusable during sprint.
+ 	To evade danger, press the 'Space' key with directional input.

+3.)
 Enemy Combatants

 Enemies in this game are also capsule-characters, denoted by both size and color.
-There are five attack types that you will encounter:
+Combatants are all black with colored grafts that denote attack style:

 	Charge - Enemies that prefer to ram into you directly for high damage.
-Successful contact will daze them for two seconds before attempting to charge again.
-They are magenta-colored small capsules.

-	Melee - Enemies that slowly move towards you to inflict constant damage.
-Successful contact will physically knock you back a short distance.
-They are red-colored small capsules.
+Their grafts are magenta colored.
+	Melee - Enemies that prepare an attack after a short delay when in range of you.
+Their grafts are black, though in a Horde, they are red.
 	Range - Enemies that stand a great distance away to fire low-damage projectiles at you.
-The projectiles are fast- moving, but are easily dodged.
-They are orange-colored small capsules.
+Their grafts are orange colored.
 	Pounce - Enemies that deftly skip towards you from a great distance away.
-Successful contact will pause their next attack for one second before attempting again.
-They are large capsules with a metallic orange color.
+Their grafts are a metallic orange color.

-	Jump - Enemies that commit a large leap in your direction.
+	Jump - Enemies that commit a large leap with high forward force in your direction.
 Being too close to this enemy as they are airborne coverts the jump into a guided attack, scoring a guaranteed hit on you.
-Idling for one second while within range of you will force them to jump.
-They are large capsules with a metallic red color.
+Their grafts are a metallic red color.

-Each combat encounter will generate a combination of enemies with these attack types.
-Once they spawn, they never stop seeking you out.
+4.)
 Game Difficulty

 There are five total difficulties, and the first four are immediately available for play.
 Be advised: